NAZMULSHUZAN/AFPT-Discovery-ML/README.md

 ---

-# Reproduce the experimentally guided feature selection
+## Reproduce the experimentally guided feature selection

-The published feature subset was selected using a combined objective:
+Candidate feature subsets were ranked using a combined objective:

 ```text
 Combined score